 Ascetic Aesthetic: The public areas of the dome city.
 Logan's private quarters◊ are decorated in dark tones, rather than white and light colors but still maintain the clean uncluttered appearance of the Ascetic Aesthetic.

-Assimilation Backfire: The computer was trying to drain his memories or something to find the hidden lair of the resistance groups.
-Instead, not only was there no "resistance", but the experiences outside the dome actually overloaded the system (c'mon it was a a rather short movie, they didn't spend that long outside).
+Assimilation Backfire: The computer was trying to drain Logan's memories to find the hidden lair of the resistance groups.
+Instead, not only was there no "resistance", but Logan's experiences outside the dome actually overloaded the system because the computer couldn't accept information that contradicted what it thought was fact.

 Brainless Beauty: Holly 13 (Farrah Fawcett) can't remember events that happened just minutes ago even if said events were something as traumatic as seeing your doctor get sliced up by surgical lasers.